Jrive204/game_of_life/README.md

 [from Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns)

-## Objectives

-- Create a unique, high-quality project that can be added to a professional portfolio
-- [Student should be able to describe the rules of Conway’s “Game of Life”](objectives/rules-game-life)
-- [Student should be able to explain what cellular automata are and describe how they are useful in real life](objectives/explain-describe-ca)
-- [Student should be able to correctly analyze the ‘Turing Completeness’ of Conway’s “Game of Life”](objectives/turing-complete)
-- [Student should be able to implement a visualization of Conway’s “Game of Life” using technologies related to their specific track](objectives/visualization)
-- [Student should be able to utilize "double buffering" to implement the game](objectives/double-buffer)

 ## Rules

 - Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 - Any live cell with two or three live neighbours lives on to the next generation.
 - Any live cell with more than three live neighbours dies, as if by overpopulation.
 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ## MVP Features